jussimi/graph-editor-app/README.md

 Understanding this project requires a bit of prior experience with docker.
 It would probably make sense to create some bash-scripts for easier usage.

+## System requirements
+This project has been written on a Ubuntu 18.04 laptop with 32gb of memory and an Intel i5-processor.
+The development environment would probably need at least 2gb of free ram for the whole stack.
+Also the build-processes might take a while on slower computers.

+Running this project on Windows is not wise and will probably not work.
+It should work on linux-based systems straight out of the box.
+If using Windows, you can try to run the project on a local linux virtual-machine.

 ## CI/CD
 The project uses a gitlab-pipeline that:
   1. builds the docker-images and saves them to a container-registry on gitlab.